 Ishvara’s order is not issued through any assistant or peon, or some official.
 There is no second to Ishvara.
 He does not issue orders by any kind of external medium.
 His very thought is enough to act directly upon every little thing in the world, and it immediately, personally, without any assistance from outside, determines the required functions.
 Outside, He is the regulator, the controller of all the cosmos.
 Inside, He is the determining will of our intellect, our mind, our very breath itself.

 Jagadyonir bhave deṣa prabha vāpyaya kṛttvataḥ, āvirbhāva tirobhāvau utpatti pralayau matau (182).
 Ishvara is the source, the very womb of all creation.
 This is what the Mandukya Upanishad tells us.
-He is the source from which the universe has proceeded and He is the end of all things, into which the universe will one day return and merge.
+He is the source from which the universe has proceeded and He is the end of all things, into which the universe will one day return

 The creation of the world and the dissolution of the world are the work of Ishvara, and they correspond to the manifestation or the withdrawal of the form of any particular thing.
 Creation means the manifestation of what was already there.
 What was potentially there is made to reveal as objects of perception; that is creation.
 When the whole thing is rolled up as if a mat and nothing is visible, we call it involution, and that is the dissolution of the universe.